 For more on the breakfast options at SOUL Deli, see our review of the Best Breakfast Places in Sydney

 Location: 20 Campbell Street, Haymarket, NSW 2000 Ph: (02) 9211 1808

-Chat Thai was created over thirty years ago, as a convivial place for diners to share dishes and socialize.
+Chat Thai was created over thirty years ago, as a convivial place for diners to share dishes and socialise.
 They aim to create the most authentic Thai dishes, along with the freshest ingredients and versatility within their menu.

 Their motivation is simply to cook food that we crave; soulful and good food.
 Their menu embraces street food as well as rural cuisines, to the highest quality.